“Brazilian movies are getting international recognition – Brazilian movies”

-Brazilian movies have become popular worldwide and the Brazilian film industry are making films of high quality, just like films from from Hollywood and Bollywood.
+Brazilian movies have become popular worldwide and the Brazilian film industry is getting international attention, just like films from Hollywood and Bollywood.

 The Top 10 Brazilian Movies

 Below are the top 10 Brazilian movies;

 1. City of God (2002)

 Description: Cidade de Deus (City of God) is a housing project built in the 1960’s that–in the early 80’s–became one of the most dangerous places in Rio de Janeiro.
 The tale tells the stories of two boys growing up in a violent neighborhood of Rio de Janeiro, the boys take different paths: one becomes a photographer, the other a drug dealer.